 In addition to interest, the council will be required to set aside a 'minimum revenue provision'; essentially setting aside funds for the repayment of debt.
 This is paid back over the life of the asset.

-The Council has £7.907m in the general fund programme that is not financed, which requires prudential borrowing.
+The Council has £7.972m in the general fund capital strategy that is not financed, which requires prudential borrowing.